 If you only experience swelling in your ankle or your toes, you should be fine with ankle-length compression socks.
 These are much easier to bear in summer, and they’re great for wearing with shorter clothes.
 But they won’t do anything for your swollen calves.

 Foot sleeves are designed to reduce ankle swelling and provide you with additional arch support.
 This type of compression socks is usually good for people with plantar fasciitis, as it really helps relieve heel and feet pain.
 But if your toes tend to get swollen, this type of socks won’t do much for you.

 There are also thigh-high compression socks, but they are more medical-grade than for flying.
 However, they are a good choice if you have edema or varicose veins, which tend to hurt after long flights.

 The pressure of a pair of compression socks is measured in mmHg – millimetres of Mercury.
 It can range anywhere from 8 to 50, so you need to pay attention to the the amount of pressure in the socks.

-The best compression socks for flights offer either moderate (15-20 mmHg) or heavy (20-30mmHg) compression.
-Go with moderate compression if your feet do swell up to a bearable degree.
+The best compression socks for flying offer either moderate (15-20 mmHg) or heavy (20-30mmHg) compression.
+Go with moderate compression if your feet do swell up to a bearable degree while flying.
 And go for heavy compression if you feel like you might just float away after the flight.
 Additionally, higher levels of compression are the better option for people who struggle with varicose veins, diabetes, edema and similar illnesses.

 There are other levels of compression (light, surgical & maximum), but none of those are suitable for flying.
 So, if you stumble upon a pair of socks that offers less than 15 mmHg or more than 30 mmHg compression, avoid them.
 And you won’t see any like those in this review – I’ve only selected compression socks that offer moderate and heavy levels of compression.